This guide will show you how to change the search engine in Microsoft Edge.

 - Click on “Search and connected experiences“.

 - Look for the option labeled “Search engine used in the address bar“.
 You will see a dropdown menu next to it, likely showing ‘Bing (Recommended, default)’.
+This is the engine used in the address bar by default.

 That’s it for the desktop!
-Edge will now use your chosen search engine whenever you type a search query directly into the address bar.
+Edge browser will now use your chosen search engine whenever you type a search query directly into the address bar.

-Note: It is recommended to use Bing search engine when using Microsoft Edge
+Note: It is recommended to use Bing search engine when using Microsoft Edge.

 Steps to Change Your Edge Search Engine (Mobile)